oryxel1/CubeConverter/README.md

 // Convert from bedrock to java model.
 BedrockGeometry geometry = BedrockGeometrySerializer.deserialize(content);

-// Item model on java have a limited size, rather clamp it on scale it down and the scale it up ingame
+// Item model on java have a limited size, you can clamp it on scale it down and the scale it up in-game
 // SCALING is recommend, CLAMP is worse than scaling and half broken anyway.
 ItemModelData model = FormatConverter.bedrockToJava("texture-location", geometry, OverflowFixType.SCALING);
 ```